What is QAnon and how are online platforms taking action on it?

 Media investigations have shown that social media recommendation algorithms can drive people who show an interest in conspiracy theories toward more material.

-Researchers say Russian government-supported organizations are playing a small but increasing role in amplifying the conspiracy theories.
+Researchers say Russian government-supported organisations are playing a small but increasing role in amplifying the conspiracy theories.

-QAnon backers helped organize real-life protests against child trafficking in August and were involved in a pro-police demonstration in Portland, Oregon.
+QAnon backers helped organise real-life protests against child trafficking in August and were involved in a pro-police demonstration in Portland, Oregon.

 WHAT ARE ONLINE PLATFORMS DOING ABOUT IT?